cris-almodovar/expando-db/README.md

 # postit-db
-A BSON document store with Lucene full-text search
+A simple JSON document store with Lucene full-text search